AdaCore/gpr/doc/gpr_user_guide/source/introduction.rst

 GPR tools need to know which compiler to use, what default switches to apply, and how library files should be named.
-This information comes from a **configuration project** (a ``.cgpr`` file), generated automatically by GPRconfig the first time you build.
-The configuration records the compilers found on your ``PATH`` and caches the result so subsequent builds are fast.
+This information comes from a **configuration project** (a ``.cgpr`` file).
+Each tool automatically builds one in memory by probing the toolchains found on ``PATH``; for most projects this is fully transparent.

+The in-memory configuration can be persisted to disk - either by calling GPRconfig directly, or by passing ``--autoconf=my.cgpr`` to a GPR tool.
+On subsequent invocations ``--autoconf=my.cgpr`` reuses the file instead of re-probing.
+Passing ``--config=my.cgpr`` uses an existing file but will not create one if it is missing.
+Configuration files can also be written by hand.

-In most situations this is entirely transparent: run ``gprbuild -P my_proj.gpr`` and the right compiler is used.
-The configuration mechanisms only become visible when you need to target a different platform, select a specific runtime, or work in a cross-compilation environment - topics covered in :ref:`Working_With_Tools`.
+Explicit configuration management can be useful when targeting a different platform, selecting a specific runtime, or working with non-default toolchain layouts - topics covered in :ref:`Working_With_Tools`.